mkinney/targets/readme.txt

-   Power supply for Pi https://www.adafruit.com/product/1995 Power supply for Hat https://www.adafruit.com/product/276 (I cut off end and wired to power) 4 button (optional) https://smile.amazon.com/gp/product/B07F391653 3D Printer
+   Power supply for Pi https://www.adafruit.com/product/1995 Power supply for Hat https://www.adafruit.com/product/276 (I cut off end and wired to power) 4 button (optional) https://smile.amazon.com/gp/product/B07F391653 wires for buttons (optional) https://smile.amazon.com/gp/product/B07GD2BWPY 3D Printer

-Here is a picture of the initial hardware setup: https://github.com/mkinney/targets/blob/master/pi_with_hat_and_servo.png
+Here is a picture of the initial hardware setup: https://github.com/mkinney/targets/blob/master/pi_with_hat_and_servo.png or with optional buttons https://github.com/mkinney/targets/blob/master/pi_with_hat_servo_and_buttons.png

 I really like this work https://www.thingiverse.com/thing:3319383 I plan to use this as inspiration for the direction of this project even though I had created some prototypes using some boards, rulers, and screws.